Geometry from Integrability: Multi-Leg Fishnet Integrals in Two Dimensions: Fishnet integrals in 2 dimensions and Calabi-Yau motives

+The $(1,1)_\pm$ Hodge structures are the ones of the genus two Picard curve ${\cal C}^{(2)}_1$, whose rational Hodge structure of the latter splits over $K$ into \beq H^1_K({\cal C}^{(2)}_1)=H^1_+({\cal C}^{(2)}_1) \oplus H^1_-({\cal C}^{(2)}_1)\ . \eeq The two solutions that correspond to the period integrals of either $H^1({\cal C}^{(2)}_1)_\pm$ are discussed in detail after eq.~\eqref{var2zigzag}.
+We see here at the point of maximal unipotent monodromy one holomorphic and one logarithmic period.
+This monodromy weight filtration of the degeneration is related to the Hodge filtration $(1,1)_\pm$, as familiar in mirror symmetry.
+The Hodge structure of the K3 variety is obtained by tensoring it with the Hodge structure of the complex multiplication curve \beq H^1({\cal C}_1^{(2)})\otimes {\underline K} \supset (1,2,1) \sim H^2(M_{Z_2}, K)^\text{trans} \eeq induces the shift in the Hodge structure as depicted on the right-hand side of figure \ref{rel:Hodgel=2}.
+Each tensoring with $\underline K$ corresponds to one application of the star-triangle relation.

+We can give as further example the Calabi-Yau three variety with two parameters that corresponds to the $\ell=3$ triangle track graph.
+Here, we get by two applications of the star-triangle relation a genus three Picard curve whose solutions correspond to the Appell hypergeometric function $F_1$ with the solutions discussed in eq.~\eqref{frob3zigzag}.
+Its solution structure corresponds precisely to the splitting of the Hodge structures that is outlined in figure \ref{rel:Hodgel=3}, where we also depict the conjectured Hodge structure of the Picard two variety.
+Note that on the right-hand side of figure \ref{rel:Hodgel=3} the cohomology group $H^{2,1}(M_{Z_3})$ (which corresponds to the complex structure deformation of $M_{Z_3}$) does not split into even and odd parts with respect to complex conjugation.
+Hence, this geometry has two complex structure deformations, consistent with the physical parameter count.

+More generally, on the CY motives, there will be an order 3 Galois action that involves the $S_3$ action permuting the three sheets.
+For these general cases, we discuss the one-parameter families in section \ref{sec:fourponttriangle}.
+For the $\ell=7$ case, we find that the ring ${\cal R}$ for the graphs from the hexagonal lattice can be $\mathbb{Z}[\alpha]$, while for the square lattice we simply have $\mathcal{R}=\mathbb{Z}$.
+A triangle track example with ${\cal R}=\mathbb{Z}[\alpha]$ in the monodromy group ${\cal O}(\Sigma,{\cal R})$ is discussed after eq.~\eqref{rho4F3}.
+The relation of the Hodge structure between the Picard $m$-varieties and the Calabi-Yau $(2m)$ and $(2m+1)$ varieties is made explicit in figure \ref{rel:Hodgeoneparam} (in examples for $m=3$).

-Note that also in higher dimensions for the square case all singularities are normal crossing and can be easily resolved, if and only if for co-dimension $k$ loci in $B$ the vanishing order $s=k$ and local singularities of the type $y^2=\epsilon^s$.
-If there are $\mu$ meshes in $G$ this order gets as large $s=k+\mu$.
-Hence, the train track CY varieties have normal crossing singularities.
-We expect nevertheless that the resolution construction extends to all cases yielding smooth $M_{G}$'s or at least a consistent truncation of the subspace of the complex moduli space of $M_G$, leading to a CY motive.
+Note that also in higher dimensions for the square case all singularities are normal crossing and can be easily resolved, if and only if for co-dimension $k$ loci in $B$ the vanishing order is $s=k$ and local singularities are of type $y^2=\epsilon^s$.
+If there are $\mu$ meshes in $G$ this order gets as large as $s=k+\mu$.
+Hence, the train track CY varieties have a nested structure of normal crossing singularities.
+We expect that the resolution construction extends to all cases yielding smooth graph manifolds $M_{G}$'s or at least a consistent truncation of the subspace of the complex moduli space of $M_G$, leading to a CY motive.